notpaulgaddy/TheWeekndRedoneSite/README.md

 <h1><strong>The Weeknd Capstone</strong></h1>

-#Hi, this is my capstone project in order to better learn ReactJS as well as improve my UI/UX design skills.
+<h2>Hi, this is my capstone project in order to better learn ReactJS as well as improve my UI/UX design skills.
+I will walk you through this process</h2>
+<h3>After completing my previous React project which lets you sign into Spotify and add songs to your playlist, I decided that I wanted to do something with absolutely no direction in order to push myself.
+We all know that building projects on things you're interested in helps you learn better, so who better to do it on than Abel Tesfaye?
+Especially since I have 54 songs that he's on in my Spotify playlist</h3>
 <img src="https://github.com/notpaulgaddy/TheWeekndRedoneSite/blob/main/homePageWeeknd.png?raw=true"/>